 Accepted students to Alfred University receive a packet of materials from the Admissions Office.
-This packet contains information about the college, including a Special Academic Services registration form.
-This form provides students with disabilities the opportunity to self-identify and provide documentation about their disability to the office of Special Academic Services.
+This packet contains information about the college, including a registration form for the Center for Academic Success.
+This form provides students with disabilities the opportunity to self-identify and provide documentation about their disability to the Center for Academic Success office.
 It is a personal decision to self-identify in order to receive accommodations.

-Once a student has self-identified to the office of Special Academic Services by submitting their registration form and current documentation the student will be invited to attend Early Orientation.
-Early Orientation allows students to become acclimated to the Alfred University campus and the office of Special Academic Services.
-This is a great opportunity for both students and parents and/or guardians to meet with the Special Academic Services' staff and become acquainted with the campus, but it is not required.
+Once a student has self-identified to the office of the Center for Academic Success by submitting their registration form and current documentation the student will be invited to attend Early Orientation.
+Early Orientation allows students to become acclimated to the Alfred University campus and the services offered through the Center for Academic Success.
+This is a great opportunity for both students and parents and/or guardians to meet with the CAS staff and become acquainted with the campus, but it is not required.

 All students who self-identify and provide documentation of their disability are assigned an Academic Consultant, who will be there to help ensure that they receive appropriate accommodations and provide them with academic support.
 The student's Academic Consultant will contact them by the first week of classes to set up a time to meet.
 Some students will then schedule weekly meetings, bi-weekly meetings, monthly meetings, or meetings as needed, all depending on the amount of support the student feels is appropriate and necessary.

-Students will create a student plan with their Academic Consultant and identify which accommodations and services will be necessary for academic success.
-Students will be given a letter to deliver to their professors that will explain that they receive accommodations through the office of Special Academic Services.
+Students will create a student plan with their Academic Consultant to identify which accommodations and services will be necessary for academic success.
+Students will be given a letter to deliver to their professors that will explain that they receive accommodations through the Center for Academic Success office.

 As a college student with a disability, self-advocacy plays a key role in receiving the accommodations that are necessary for success.
 It is encouraged that students discuss their needs with their professors at the beginning of each semester.
 Students may choose to disclose their disability, but are not required to.
 Academic Consultants provide students with skills to become more comfortable self-advocating and discussing their individual strengths and needs with their professors.